slqdk/NoteControl/docs/frontend.md

 - **Buttons**: Move (toggles move-mode), Delete (with confirmation).
 Rename happens by editing the name inline.

+#### Save semantics — property edits never send body

+Each inline edit (Tags, Locked, Version, Font, FontSize, Width) sends a `PUT /api/vaults/{id}/note?path=…` carrying **only the field that changed**.
+The request body is omitted entirely.
+The server treats a missing `body` as "leave the on-disk body alone" and only rewrites the frontmatter.

+This contract exists because property edits can race with the editor's autosave.
+The panel only refetches the note when its own save bumps `refreshTick`; meanwhile, the editor may have autosaved newer content the panel hasn't seen.
+If the panel's property save carried `body: note.body`, that stale snapshot would overwrite the newer on-disk content on the server.
+So: property saves never send `body`.
+The editor's own save is the only path that sends `body`, paired with an `etag` for optimistic concurrency.

+The mobile equivalent (`MobileNoteProperties`) follows the same rule.

 ### For a selected folder

 Name, full path, contents count, created/updated timestamps.